-We understand the major reauthorization issue the Subcommittee must address this year is whether and how we might alter the FAA's organization and funding stream.
+We understand the major reauthorization issue the Committee must address this year is whether and how we might alter the FAA's organization and funding stream.
 This is certainly an appropriate discussion to have in light of the recent sequesters, government shutdown and criticisms of the FAA's modernization plans.
-As the Subcommittee looks at this very important issue, NATA shares many of the core reauthorization principles outlined by FAA Administrator Huerta -- particularly the need to maintain our system's excellent safety record.
+As the Committee looks at this very important issue, NATA shares many of the core reauthorization principles outlined by FAA Administrator Huerta -- particularly the need to maintain our system's excellent safety record.
 I have had the opportunity to captain passenger aircraft all over the world and I can tell you that there is no air traffic control system in the world that compares with ours, and certainly nowhere else in the world that compares with the challenges of managing the airspace in the U.S. northeast corridor.
 While we should support the injection of more private sector practices into the FAA, it is important how we manage any changes to the agency in order to maintain a stable, safe and efficient system that protects access for all users of our system.
 We should begin by determining whether the issues identified as needing reform can be addressed within the current construct.

-NATA believes the Subcommittee should build on its excellent work begun in the last reauthorization and continue to assist the agency toward a more efficient operating structure.
+NATA believes the Committee should build on its excellent work begun in the last reauthorization and continue to assist the agency toward a more efficient operating structure.
 We believe it is possible to develop and deploy cutting-edge technology within the government structure and this is already occurring at the FAA.
 But, like other stakeholders, we believe more remains to be done.
-As Administrator Huerta recently noted, the FAA must continue to foster a culture of innovation and efficiency.
+As Administrator Huerta has noted, the FAA must continue to foster a culture of innovation and efficiency.
 So if the question is whether the agency can efficiently deploy and certify cutting-edge technology, then let us provide the agency with the flexibility it needs in order to make that happen.
-Those kinds of authorities, and most importantly the actual use of them, would certainly deliver on Chairman Shuster's goal of transformational change.

 In a discussion I had with one of the leading proponents of an alternative ATC structure, I identified another government agency that develops and deploys cutting edge technologies.
 The response was a horrified, "The FAA could never manage programs that way, it can't fire people!"
 While somewhat humorous, it begs a larger question.
 Will an alternative air traffic control structure really be able to operate more efficiently?
 Compensation is the number one driver of air traffic control costs and of the approximately 35,000 employees that would presumably move to a new air traffic control organization, are they the ones from where efficiencies will be derived?
-Or will it inadvertently create a situation where costs will not in fact be controlled and the passengers will once again be saddled with new fees?
+Or will it inadvertently create a situation where costs will not in fact be controlled and the travelling public saddled with new and ever increasing fees?